-First and foremost, the legal immigration stipulation states that in order to come to the US to study, you will need a visa; that is, either a F or M visa.
+First and foremost, the legal immigration stipulation states that in order to come to the US to study, you will need a visa; that is, either an F or M visa.
 The distinction between an F-1 and M-1 visas.

 Firstly, F-1 visas are given to those international students who are enrolled in a course of study that is geared towards a degree (short definition), the institution you enrolled in must be authorized by the US government to accept international students.
-This means that you’ve already done your work to know prior to arrival in the US that the university/college you enrolled in is authorize to admit international student.
+This means that you’ve already done your work to know prior to arrival in the US that the university/college you enrolled in is authorized to admit an international student.
 If not, you will be denied a visa by the US Consulate in your home country.
 In short, all F-1 visas issued to international students are based on academic advancement.

-Secondly, M-1 visa are issued to international students who are seeking admittance in the US for the advancement of their vocational expertise; that is, their course of studies are not academic and don’t result into a degree.
+Secondly, M-1 visa is issued to international students who are seeking admittance in the US for the advancement of their vocational expertise; that is, their course of studies are not academic and don’t result to a degree.
 I will strongly recommend that you keep close attention by visiting the US Department of Homeland Security website to get updated information on the description of each visa type and the opportunities to work.

-Generally, international students with F-1 may not work off campus during the first academic year of their studies, but may accept on-campus employment based on certain limitations.
+Generally, international students with F-1 may not work off campus during the first academic year of their studies but may accept on-campus employment based on certain limitations.
 Without going into the more specific details, there are generally three types of off-campus employment opportunities that may be available for international students with F-1 visas and these include: Curricular Practical Training (CPT), Optional Practical Training (OPT) (pre-completion or post-completion), Science, Technology, Engineering, and Mathematics (STEM) Optional Practical Training Extension (OPT).

 For international students with M-1 visas can engage in employment under “practical training” only when they have successfully completed the vocational training certification program to which they were admitted in the US under that visa category.

-International students with either a F-1 or M-1 visas can only pursue career opportunities to the degree program of study or the vocational training and must be approved/authorized by the designated authority in your university who is responsible for maintaining the Student and Exchange Visitor Information System (SEVIS)) and USCIS.
+International students with either an F-1 or M-1 visas can only pursue career opportunities to the degree program of study or the vocational training and must be approved/authorized by the designated authority in your university who is responsible for maintaining the Student and Exchange Visitor Information System (SEVIS)) and USCIS.